Wander Franco Player Props: Rays vs. Phillies

-The Tampa Bay Rays, including Wander Franco (.289 on-base percentage in past 10 games, 54 points below season-long percentage), take on starting pitcher Aaron Nola and the Philadelphia Phillies at Tropicana Field, Tuesday at 4:10 PM ET.
+On Wednesday, Wander Franco (.273 on-base percentage in past 10 games, 72 points below season-long percentage) and the Tampa Bay Rays face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 6:40 PM ET.

-In his last game he had a hitless showing (0-for-3 with an RBI) against the Mariners.
+In his most recent game, he racked up two hits (going 2-for-4 with a home run and an RBI) against the Phillies.

 Wander Franco Game Info & Props vs. the Phillies